Prevent the Spread of EAB Across Canada: How You Can Help Save Ash Trees

 • Premature yellowing of foliage

-• Shoots on main stem and/or major canopy branches
+• Epicormic shoots on main stem and/or major canopy branches

 Tip 3: Don’t move firewood

-Moving firewood from an area infested by Emerald Ash Borer to a non-infested area is a fineable offense.
+Moving firewood from a regulated area infested by Emerald Ash Borer to a non-infested area is a fineable offense.
 This simple act is thought to be the primary way that EAB has managed to spread so quickly throughout Canada.

-If you are not sure if your area falls within a boundary, we recommend staying on the side of caution – buy firewood at your destination instead and don’t move it around.
+If you are not sure whether your area falls within a quarantine zone or not, we recommend erring on the side of caution – buy firewood at your destination instead and don’t move it around.

 Tip 4: Join the resistance

-An easy way to prevent the spread is to stay informed on what your community is doing and elect representatives taking this pest and all insects and diseases that threaten urban trees seriously.
+An easy way to prevent the spread is to stay informed on what your community is doing.

 Share